 12 boulevard de la Plage 56340 Carnac

-Rates: from €89 for a double room in low season
+Rates: starting from 89 € for a double room in low season

 Arzon in the Gulf of Morbihan